LinX64/My-Assignment/README.md

-This project is a simple Android application that displays the currency rates for PLN, and EURO, which is being refreshed every minutes.
-The API used for fetching the currency rates is the: https://www.exchangerate-api.com/
+This project is a simple Android application that displays the currency rates for PLN, and EURO, which is being refreshed every minute.
+The API used for fetching the currency rates is: https://www.exchangerate-api.com/

 ## Tech Stack